How Education Positively Impacts Prisoner Wellbeing

 Adult Provision Arts & Enrichment English & Maths Vocational Youth Provision

-Prison education and training provides learners with the technical skills and qualifications needed to be successful upon release however, it also plays an integral role in supporting mental wellbeing by creating structure, purpose and a sense of fulfilment.
+Prison education and training provides learners with the technical skills and qualifications needed to be successful upon release.
+It plays an integral role in supporting mental wellbeing, creating structure, purpose and a sense of fulfilment.

-For UK prisoners, who face substantially higher rates of mental illness than the rest of the population, this can be truly life changing.
+UK prisoners face higher rates of mental illness than the rest of the population.
+In supporting this, education and training can be truly life changing.
 Studies show that 11.4% of prisoners experience depression, compared to only 6-8% of those outside of prison.

-Without the right support, the challenges attached to poor wellbeing can create vicious cycles that make rehabilitation harder for prisoners to achieve.
+Without the right support, the challenges attached to poor wellbeing can create vicious cycles, making rehabilitation harder for prisoners to achieve.
 Thankfully, education offers a way forward.

-By building self-esteem, developing life skills, and creating a sense of direction, learning can give inmates a sense of hope for their future after prison.
+Education builds self-esteem, develops life skills, and creates a sense of direction.
+Learning can give inmates a sense of hope for their future after prison.

-In this article, we’ll look at how access to education can transform learner wellbeing, not just by supporting mental health, but by giving learners the tools they need to reintegrate into society and set themselves up for success after release.
+In this article, we’ll look at how access to education can transform learner wellbeing.
+It does this not just by supporting mental health, but it also gives learners the tools they need to reintegrate into society and set themselves up for success after release.

 The impact of prison on wellbeing

-Prison can be an isolating and lonely experience and can have a detrimental impact on prisoner’s mental health and wellbeing.
-Addressing the mental health and wellbeing of prisoners and providing them with the support and services necessary can have a significant impact on their successful rehabilitation.
+Prison can be an isolating and lonely experience.
+It can have a detrimental impact on a prisoner’s mental health and wellbeing.
+Addressing the mental health and wellbeing of prisoners is helpful.
+Providing them with the support and services necessary is significant and can have a major impact on their successful rehabilitation.

-At Novus, we support the mental health and wellbeing of learners through prison education as it provides learners a positive outlet which can have a direct and positive impact on their mental health and wellbeing.
+At Novus, we support the mental health and wellbeing of learners through prison education.
+This education provides a positive outlet, which can have a direct and positive impact on their mental health and wellbeing.

 How education improves learner wellbeing

-Prison education can improve learner’s mental health and wellbeing in a variety of ways, as it gives learners structure and routine, helping to reduce stress, anxiety and depression.
+Prison education can improve a learner’s mental health and wellbeing in a variety of ways.
+It gives learners structure and routine, helping to reduce stress, anxiety and depression.

-Engaging in our education services, shows learners that they can partake in meaningful work and activities, showing them that they can contribute positively to society, boosting their self-esteem and sense of purpose.
+Engaging in our education services, shows learners that they can partake in meaningful work and activities.
+It shows prisoners they can contribute positively to society, boosting their self-esteem and sense of purpose.

-Prison education can unlock an individual’s true potential and show them what they can achieve.
-However, prison education goes beyond equipping learners with the skills and qualifications needed to thrive upon release, it also fosters personal growth and increased self-esteem.
+Prison education can unlock an individual’s true potential, showing them what they can achieve.
+Prison education goes beyond equipping learners with the skills and qualifications needed to thrive upon release, it also fosters personal growth and increases self-esteem.

 Inspiring and encouraging learners to make a positive change in their lives isn’t possible until they believe in themselves and their abilities.
 Through education, learners are able to develop personally and increase their self-esteem and confidence.
-If learners are shown how they can positively contribute to society through the work they do in education, it will give them a new-found confidence and belief in themselves and their ability to make a positive change in their lives.
+If learners know how they can positively contribute to society, it will give them a new-found confidence and belief in themselves.
+They will recognise their ability to make a positive change in their own lives.

 Rehabilitating ex-offenders through prison education